Fees and charges for 2019/20

 Any missed lessons, without sufficient prior notice to cancel the music/instrument singing lesson will be billed directly to the parents, including those where free music lessons are awarded.

-We can accept childcare vouchers/Government Tax Free childcare payments for payment towards childcare for up to the start of the academic year the child turns six, and for any wrap around care/holiday clubs, after school clubs, and towards payment of the boarding element for children aged between the age of 5 and 16 years old (depending upon the scheme).
-If you have any questions about this, please contact the King’s Ely Accounts team (firstname.lastname@example.org or 01353 660761 or 660721).
+Child Care Vouchers (closed to new applicants from 5 October 2018) can be used for payment towards childcare up to the start the academic year the child turns six years old, and for any wrap around care/holiday clubs, after school clubs or towards the boarding element for children aged between 5 and 16 years old.

 Giving notice to withdraw